 It is generally considered a good idea to avoid using straw from grain crops as garlic mulch because it may contain wheat leaf curl mites, which like to eat away at the garlic bulbs in storage.

-Alfalfa can be used as a mulch as it adds a lot of nitrogen. the problem with alfalfa is the deer like to come and eat it , so they tend to make a big mess of your garlic beds in the process.
+Alfalfa can be used as a mulch as it adds a lot of nitrogen.
+The problem with alfalfa is the deer like to come and eat it , so they tend to make a big mess of your garlic beds in the process.
+Electric fencing can help deter the deer.
 If you can wait until the ground is somewhat frozen before applying the mulch, it will prevent mice from digging down and eating the planted cloves.

 Spring is full of anticipation.
 As soon as the snow starts to melt off the beds you can expect to see new garlic shoots poking up.
 For us, the Turbans are usually poking their heads up around the end of February, followed by most everything else towards the middle of March.
 Tibetan is the last to put in an appearance, sometime in April.